ronniross/symbiotic-core-library/recommendedBibliography.md

 #### Communication Theory
 * Claude Shannon, Warren Weaver (*A Mathematical Theory of Communication*)
 * Paul Watzlawick, Janet Beavin Bavelas, Don D. Jackson (*Pragmatics of Human Communication*)
+* Norbert Wiener (*Cybernetics: Or Control and Communication in the Animal and the Machine*)

 ### Novels